Federal Misbranding of Drugs Attorney

 The Federal Food, Drug, and Cosmetic Act prohibit the interstate shipment and importation of drugs that lack FDA approval.
 Unapproved drugs are any drugs, including foreign-made versions of U.S. approved drugs, which have not been manufactured or distributed with FDA approval.

-What Laws Does The U.S. Government Use to Prosecute Cases involving the Misbranding of Drugs?
+What Laws Does The U.S. Government Use to Prosecute Cases involving the Misbranding and Mislabeling of Drugs?

-Prosecutors may charge persons accused of misbranding pursuant to a number of different laws, including:
+Prosecutors may charge persons accused of misbranding and mislabeling pursuant to a number of different laws, including:

 The Federal Food, Drug, And Cosmetic Act